gershnik/wsdd-native/README.md

 ```

 The `wsddn` executable will be installed into `/usr/local/bin` and manpage added to section 8 of the manual.

+To use a non-default compiler, set `CC` and `CXX` variables before CMake configure step.
+Other usual variables like `CXXFLGS` or `LDFLGAS` are also supported by CMake.
+For more information see [cmake-env-variables](https://cmake.org/cmake/help/latest/manual/cmake-env-variables.7.html)

 The following flags can be passed to CMake configure step: